Anoma in Elixir

 The system has fair concurrency, with its own scheduler system.

-- This means your processes aren't going to get starved of
+- This means your processes aren't going to get starved of resources.

-These are just a few of the features that make the Erlang/OTP system
+These are just a few of the features that make the Erlang/OTP system stand out even among other interactive systems.
+Robustness is essential for a large-scale system of interacting agents.

-However, are there any Anoma-specific requirements that Elixir helps
+However, are there any Anoma-specific requirements that Elixir helps fulfill?
+To answer this, we have to consult the specification.

 Implementing an Engine